adamrumbold/enviro-monitor/Config/Config_README.md

 "mqtt_client_name": Sets the mqtt client name for use by the mqtt broker when using mqtt messaging.
 Set to “” if no mqtt messaging is required

+"enable_influxdata": set to true to send data to influxDB cloud

+"influx_token": Set to the token for your influx account

+"influx_org": Set your influxDB organisation

+"influx_bucket": Set your influx bucket

 "outdoor_mqtt_topic": Sets the mqtt topic for the outdoor monitor within the household.
 Suggest using “Outdoor EM” if mqtt messaging is required and “” if no mqtt messaging is required

 "indoor_mqtt_topic": Sets the mqtt topic for the indoor monitor within the household.
 Suggest using “Indoor EM” if mqtt messaging is required and “” if no mqtt messaging is required